 Associate Partner at McKinsey, and Chief Data Scientist for QuantumBlack Australia, Nicolas Hohn’s presentation focused on strategies to help mitigate the risks of unintended, rather than malicious, consequences.

-“If you are a CEO of an organisation and you want to use artificial intelligence to drive revenue and profitability, you have to be a little bit careful because deploying artificial intelligence does require very careful management to prevent to prevent unintentional, but still significant, harm.
+“If you are a CEO of an organisation and you want to use artificial intelligence to drive revenue and profitability, you have to be a little bit careful because deploying artificial intelligence does require very careful management to prevent unintentional, but still significant, harm.
 That’s not only to your brand reputation but obviously to individuals and society,” Hohn said.

 Hohn argued organisations need more systematic ways to embed ethical decisions into their workflow, from coming up with the idea (should we build it?) to which data is used and how the model is built and evaluated.